vrym2/gy7720/README.md

-# Oil tank detection dissertation repository
+# Automatic detection of Storage Oil tanks using Deep Learning models with Satellite data